Omycron83/Notes/Temp/Vorschrieb.md

 Personally, I believe that ...

 Connection ->
 ### Cartoon analysis
-Alright, let’s then transition to the given cartoon, titled '...' and drawn by ..., published on ... in (the ...) deals with ....
+Alright, let’s then transition to the given cartoon, titled '...' and drawn by ..., which was published on ... in (the ...)and deals with ....

-7
-The illustration shows ...
+At a first glance,  the illustration shows ...

 (Back -> Fore, Left -> Right)